CBD for IVDD in Dogs

 Type I IVDD

-Type I IVDD happens when the disk’s soft center bursts out through the outer layer, it's commonly referred to as a slipped disk or herniated disk.
-So, how does this happen?
+Type I IVDD happens when the disk’s soft center bursts out through the outer layer; it's commonly referred to as a slipped disk or herniated disk.

 The disks degenerate over time and become brittle.
-This degeneration occurs mostly in dogs that have short legs and long backs, features found in dog breeds such as Dachshunds, Beagles, and Shih Tzus.
+This degeneration occurs mostly in dogs that have short legs and long backs—features found in breeds such as Dachshunds, Beagles, and Shih Tzus.

 When the weakened disks are suddenly stressed, they can burst.
-They can even be caused by normal activities such as:
+Triggers can include:

 • Jumping off furniture